Home

 }

-The ISparqlRequestGroup.addSubClassOfStar(String, String) method allows to specify a rdf:subClassOf* for a variable[1] .
+The ISparqlRequestGroup.addSubClassOfStar(String var, String type) method allows to specify a rdf:subClassOf* for a variable[1] .
 For example:

 SparqlRequest request = new SparqlRequest("sitac");